MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 Each column is known as a feature, some equivalent terms are predictor, attribute, independent variable, input, regressor and covariate.
 The iris data set has four features.

+# 1 Before starting the project some programs, files and libraries were downloaded and installe
+    Python version 3.6 downloaded via Anaconda3
+    Visual Studio Code version 1.21.1 downloaded and set up with Github Iris dataset downloaded from UCI website
+    Libraries imported: csv, pandas, numpy, matplotlib

+When a Library is imported, it means that the library will be loaded into the memory and then it can be use used.
+To import a library the following code should be run: import csv import pandas as pd import numpy as np

+# 2

 The following Python script that reads the Iris data set in and prints the four numerical values on each row in a nice format.
-That is, on the screen should be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns. this script also includes the type of species of Iris.
+That is, on the screen shouuld be printed the petal length, petal width, sepal length and sepal width, and these values should have the decimal places aligned, with a space between the columns. this script also includes the type of species of Iris.